 Hora Sfakion, Loutro, and Frangokastello

 You’ll arrive at Hora Sfakion travelling south from Chania through the beautiful Aradaina Gorge.
-Discover the history and the legend surrounding the impressive castle of Frangokastello, built by the Venetians in 1371.
+Discover the history and the legend surrounding the impressive Frangokastello Castle, built by the Venetians in 1371.
 In May 1866 a bloody battle took place here, between Mustafa Pasha’s soldiers and 338 of Hatzimichalis Dalianis’ warriors.
 It is said that the morning shadows, or Drosoulites, that cross the plain every May and June are the restless spirits of these warriors come to re-enact the conflict

-This hidden but important cultural centre, with exceptional exhibitions and events, is housed in the Grand Arsenal.
+The Centre of Mediterranean Architecture, housed in the Grand Arsenal, has exceptional exhibitions and events.
 The building was the last dry dock erected by the Venetians in 1600 and its rebuilding began in 1941.
-As for the museums, be sure to put them all on your itinerary: the Archaeological Museum, the Byzantine and Post-Byzantine Collection, the Nautical Museum of Crete (the second oldest in Greece), the Typography Museum in the Park of Local Industries, and the Arts & Crafts village in Souda with its ceramic, mosaic, silversmith and glass-blowing workshops.
+As for other museums, be sure to put as many as you can in your itinerary: the Archaeological Museum, Byzantine and Post-Byzantine Collection, Nautical Museum of Crete (the second oldest in Greece), Typography Museum in the Park of Local Industries, and Arts & Crafts Village in Souda with its ceramic, mosaic, silversmith and glass-blowing workshops.

 The cobblestone alleys of the old town